Dylan Tait: Hibernian

 Hibernian signed Tait in August 2021 for an undisclosed fee, and loaned him back to Raith Rovers until January 2022 as part of the deal.
 On 20 January 2022, Tait joined Scottish Championship side Kilmarnock on loan for the remainder of the 2021–22 season.

 Tait was loaned to Arbroath in September 2022, and Hamilton Academical in July 2023.
-His loan with Hamilton was ended in January 2024 and he then moved on loan to their League One title rivals Falkirk, where he won the title with.
+His loan with Hamilton was ended in January 2024 and he then moved on loan to their League One title rivals Falkirk, where he won the title.
 He left Hibernian at the end of the 2023/24 season.